 Shona knows her stuff.
 She made our Lonely Planet guide next to useless.
 Of course, we never admitted this.
 Instead, we constantly threatened to check our guidebook before acting on her 'local knowledge' recommendations.
 She soon had an effective solution to this threat, simply banning guidebooks from regular briefing sessions.

-The Pyramids are everything you'd expect them to be.
-Sadly, they didn't create the most memorable impression as the Giza plateau was crowded with persistent touts, dodgy tourist police on the make, and local students keen to become your well-paid 'guide'.
-It was hard to absorb the historic atmosphere with so many distractions.
-However, in fairness, some kids just wanted to take their photo with us for fun.
+What the brochures don't reveal is that the Giza plateau is filled with persistent touts, dodgy tourist police on the make, and locals keen to become your well-paid 'guide'.
+It was almost impossible to pause, reflect and absorb the historic atmosphere with these relentless distractions.
+However, in fairness, some kids just wanted us to take their photo for fun, as Garry discovered in the photo above.

 Without a doubt, it was a mind-blowing experience.
 The steep passageway and narrow stairs descending into the interior aren’t for the faint-hearted or those who fear confined spaces.
 One section involved a final 35-metre climb up a narrow passageway.
 Fortunately, it was lined with a steep wooden ramp studded with slats for a more secure footing.
 However, you still had to carefully shimmy past descending tourists as you climbed.
 The passageway photo above was pulled from the web.
 In the heat of the moment, we never thought to take our own, but I can say, hand-on-my-heart, that I've been inside a 4500-year-old pyramid.

 The Sphinx wasn't quite what we'd expected.
 Tourism posters always show it standing in splendid isolation, or with an elegant pyramid hovering in the background.
 The reality is quite different.
-The Sphinx stands at the base of a sloping 495 metre causeway leading to the Pyramid of Khafre.
+The Sphinx stands at the base of a sloping 495-metre causeway leading to the Pyramid of Khafre.
 On either side of this ramp lie the ruins of several temples, a workers' village and an industrial complex.
-The overall visual impact is nothing like the serene and empty desert that's commonly depicted.
+The overall visual impact is nothing like the serene and empty desert commonly depicted.
 It's more like an abandoned worksite with its accompanying construction clutter left in place.

-Tutankhamen’s burial mask is truly spectacular.
-Photos barely do it justice.
-It is a stunning work of art.
-We saw it at the ageing Egyptian Museum, an imposing collonaded building sitting downtown by the Nile River.
 Unfortunately, cameras are forbidden in the museum, so we couldn't photograph it.
 A few days later, in the Valley of Kings, we were lucky enough to visit the original Tutankhamen tomb.
 Here we saw his comparatively humble mummy and stone sarcophagus.
-I've pulled the image above from the web to illustrate this post (thank you, Spencer Davis).
+Never judge a book by its cover!

 Speaking of sarcophagi, there are plenty on display at the museum, along with mummies in various states of unwrapping.
 The museum has two main floors: the ground floor and the first floor.
 On the ground floor is a collection of large-scale works in stone, including sarcophagi, statues, reliefs, and architectural elements.
 These are arranged chronologically in a clockwise fashion, from the pre-dynastic to the Greco-Roman period.
 Thankfully, a local guide walked us through the highlights.